It sounds almost too easy, but the delicious truth is….it really works!

 Take the dough out of the fridge.
 Now it is time to shape.
 You can choose any shape you want of course but this is how I do it most of the time.
 Divide the dough into 4 or 6 equal pieces and shape them into balls (shaping quickly while the dough is still very cold from the fridge goes best).
 Place the balls two by two in a baking tin, well buttered or lined with baking paper.

 Cover and leave to proof for 2 to 3 hours, depending on the temperature of the dough and of the room.
+It is important to take the time needed, to proof the dough to perfection.
 You might also want to check out our tips on dough temperature to help you improve your baking results.

 It is best to cover the brioche with something that does not stick to the dough or weighs it down.
 That is why I just turn my mixing bowl upside down and use that as a cover.
 It works really well.

-Alternatively you can brush it with some beaten egg (with a splash of water added to make it easier to brush on) just after shaping.
-Give it a thin layer and repeat with another thin layer just before baking, same as with making croissants.
+Alternatively you can brush it with some beaten egg (with a splash of water added to make it easier to brush on) right after shaping.
+Give it a thin layer and repeat with another thin layer just before baking, same as with making our croissants recipe.

 Preheat your oven at 190ºC / 375ºF.

-Brush the brioche with some egg wash before you put it in the oven, brush it, with some melted butter directly after baking.
+Brush the brioche with some egg wash before you put it in the oven, or brush it with some melted butter directly after baking.

 Bake at 190ºC / 375ºF for about 10 minutes, then turn down the thermostat to 160ºC / 320ºF and bake for another 15 minutes.
 If the top browns too quickly or gets too dark, cover it with some aluminum foil to protect it.